saint-hilaire/ansible-directory-helper/README.md

 ### About

-This is a small helper library to make it easier to supply different variables - currently primarily Ansible inventories - to the Ansible Runner library, specifically its _Input Directory Hierarchy_.
+This is a small helper library to make it easier to supply different variables to the Ansible Runner library, specifically its _Input Directory Hierarchy_.

 I am building this primarily to help me with [Lampsible](https://github.com/saint-hilaire/lampsible) and [Docksible](https://github.com/saint-hilaire/docksible), but anyone who is working with